-- We need to respect ourselves and others - We need to express our views confidently, listening to and respecting the views of others - We are aware of different types of relationships - We are aware of our feelings and emotions and know some techniques for dealing with them - We can identify ways to cope with new challenges - We develop a growth mindset - We can make choices about how to develop a healthy lifestyle.
+- We need to respect ourselves and others - We need to express our views confidently, listening to and respecting the views of others - We are aware of different types of relationships - We are aware of our feelings and emotions and know some techniques for dealing with them - We can identify ways to cope with new challenges - We develop a growth mindset - We can make choices about how to develop a healthy lifestyle

-Our PSHE curriculum provides a clear and comprehensive document that will show progression of skills and knowledge across all key stages.
-The coverage of the PSHE curriculum is suggested by the PSHE Association, Teachers use cross-curricular links when possible.
+Our PSHE curriculum provides a clear and compréhensive document that will show progression of skills and knowledge across all key stages.
+The coverage of the PSHE curriculum is implemented through the Question-based Model from the PSHE Association, Teachers also use cross-curricular links when possible.